Irina Perminova: Scientific career

 The scientific research of Irina Perminova since the student years and until today has been devoted to the study of humic substances.
 This research direction was proposed to her in 1981 by the scientific advisors of her diploma work – Elena Konstantinovna Ivanova, Associate Professor, Ph.D., and Tatiana Vladimirovna Polenova, Assistant Professor, Ph.D., who accepted proposal of Dr. Sergey Methodievich Chernyak, Senior Researcher at the State Oceanographic Institute, to start research collaboration in the field of assessment of the role of humic substances in determination of pesticides in natural waters.
-This proposal has determined the further scientific path of Irina Perminova.
+This proposal has determined the further scientific path of Perminova.
 It started with isolation of humic substances from natural waters.
 To solve this problem, Irina organized her students’ detachment (Kazakhstan-7) for sampling and delivery of 200 liters of water from the pond on the Lenin Hills located a couple of kilometers from the Department of Chemistry.

 In 1982 Irina Perminova defended her diploma entitled "Studies of the mutual interference in the analysis of organic substances of natural and anthropogenic origin in the marine and fresh waters" at the Division of Analytical Chemistry.
 She continued her research at the graduate school and in 1987 defended her PhD thesis entitled "Determination of fulvic acids in natural waters".
 By that time, she was already an employee of the Laboratory of Monitoring of the Environment and Ocean (LAM of the State Committee for Hydrometeorology and the USSR Academy of Sciences, which was transformed in 1991 into the Institute of Global Climate and Ecology), where she began her career in 1986 under the supervision of Dr. Sergey M. Chernyak.
 As a young researcher of LAM, in 1988 she was fortunate to join the Soviet-American cruise under BerPac Project, which was devoted to studies of subarctic and subequatorial ecosystems under conditions of global climate change.
 The cruise has completely changed Irina's ideas about the role of humic substances in the World Ocean: it became more and more evident that humics represent an ecosystem metabolite.
 They can be considered as a molecular marker of the global climate change.
 She published the paper on distribution of humic substances in the ecosystem of the Bering Sea.
 This was the first work of this kind on the marine humics.
 Another important outcome of the cruise was established connections with the U.S. scientists.

 After the cruise, Irina Perminova started actively participating in the Soviet-American meetings within the IPCC (Intergovernmental Panel on Climate Change).
-These activities made her go for in-depth studies of the carbon cycle and brought about understanding of the humic substances as a flow of the conservative organic carbon.
+These activities made her go for in-depth studies of the carbon cycle and brought about understanding the humic substances as a flow of the conservative organic carbon.
 She participated in two more international cruises – in 1991 and 1993, which confirmed the validity of assumptions about the important role of humic substances as a marker of global climatic processes in the ocean.